Printing Processes for Promotional Products –

 Debossing and embossing use a metal die to create a raised or indented logo design on your product of choice.
 Embossing creates a 3D raised logo design, while debossing creates an indented logo design.

-Commonly used on: Leather and faux leather products, folders, and padfolios
+Commonly used on: Leather and faux leather products, folders, portfolios and padfolios

 Just like its name, laser engraving uses a laser beam to etch your custom design onto your promotional items.
 Laser engraving does not use ink and does not result in a colored logo, but is very durable and long lasting.